-We use features that are proposed in [31].
-Fig. 12 depicts the process of feature calculation.
-In this figure, a sample image to be classified is shown.
-In each of the four boxes below this image, a black and a white dot are shown.
-Each of these dots refers to a pixel in the original image.
-The positions of these dots are drawn out of a uniform distribution once at startup and remain constant.
-For each of these boxes it is now tested whether in the original image the pixel at the position of the white dot is brighter than the pixel at the position of the black dot.
-Mathematically, we express this as where $d{i,1}$ and $d{i,2}$ are the two random locations.
+In Eq.
+3.14 $d{i,1}$ and $d{i,2}$ are the two random locations.
 Note that this comparison is invariant against constant brightness variations.
 The result of each of these comparisons is now interpreted as a binary digit and all of these values are concatenated into a binary number.
-In Fig. 12 the resulting binary number is 1101.
+In Fig. 3.6 the resulting binary number is 1101.
 When written in decimal form, this translates to 13, as it is shown in the box below the binary digit.
 The ith feature determines the value of the ith bit of a number.
 In Alg.
 2, an algorithmic variant of this calculation is shown, in which I is the input image, F is the calculated feature value and S is the number of features to be used.
 The value of S influences the maximum feature value, which is $2^S - 1$.
-A feature group of size S, such as the one shown in Fig. 12 is referred to as a fern in [38].
-The obtained feature value is used to retrieve the probability P(y = 1 | F), where y = 1 refers to the event that the subwindow has a positive class label.
-These probabilities are determined by an online learning method that will be discussed in Chap.
+A feature group of size S, such as the one shown in Fig. 3.6 is referred to as a fern in [38].
+The feature value obtained is used to retrieve the probability P(y = 1 | F), where y = 1 refers to the event that the subwindow has a positive class label.
+These probabilities will be discussed in Chap.
 4.

-Figure 12: Feature Calculation for a single fern.
+Figure 3.6: Feature Calculation for a single fern.
 The intensity values of the ith pixel pair determine the ith bit of the feature value.
-This feature value is then used to retrieve the posterior probability $P(y = 1 | F_k)$.
+This feature value is then used to retrieve the posterior probability $P(y = 1 \mid F_k)$.